 Best areas to live in Puerto Vallarta

-I’ll walk you through the best places to live in Puerto Vallarta from south to north.
+Here are the best places to live in Puerto Vallarta from north to south.

 Its name comes from the nearby cruise ship port that welcomes thousands of visitors annually.